-About Local Notifications and Push Notifications
+About Local Notifications and Remote Notifications

 At a Glance

-The Problem That Local and Push Notifications Solve
+Local and Remote Notifications Solve Similar Problems

 The Provider Communicates with APNs over a Binary Interface

-The binary interface is asynchronous and uses a streaming TCP socket design for sending push notifications as binary content to APNs.
+The binary interface is asynchronous and uses a streaming TCP socket design for sending remote notifications as binary content to APNs.
 There is a separate interface for the development and production environments, each with its own address and port.
 For each interface, you need to use TLS (or SSL) and the SSL certificate you obtained to establish a secured communications channel.
 The provider composes each outgoing notification and sends it over this channel to APNs.

 The following documents provide background information: